-If you have decided to teach for proficiency with an emphasis on comprehension, you are probably asking the question, “Where do I start?”
+If you have decided to teach for proficiency with an emphasis on comprehension, otherwise known as Acquisition Driven Instruction, you are probably asking the question, “Where do I start?”

 When you ask this question to colleagues, they will probably suggest some resources for you.
 “Get SOMOS!“, they might say, or “Start with Special Person interviews!”.
 You’ll probably hear, “The MovieTalk database is super helpful!”, or “I used Anne Matava’s scripts when I first got started!”